StarCrusher96/Kerbal-Star-Systems-2/README.md

 ### Not compatible
    - Principia
-   - Do not install other stock centered visual mods (AVP, SVE, ...) when you have KSS2's Stock Visuals installed.
-Remove the `_Stock` from `KSS2/EVE` if you did by accident or want other visuals in stock.
    - Mods not mentioned in this list have not been verified and might or might not work.
 Install at your own risk, there's no support for these.

 ## After launching the game (!important!)
 ### Checklist
   * You need Texture quality at its highest setting.
 Otherwise a few worlds will spawn as black orbs.
-  * (only for GU 1.3.1 and 1.4.x) To use parallax with GU, you will need to set Terrain Detail to "GU_High" instead of "High" when setting up the parallax settings.
-A game restart will be needed as well.
-If you do not have Parallax, this step is not needed.
-  * If you uninstall GU after using parallax, the "GU_High" preset needs to be removed from the KSP general settings.cfg, found in the game files.
-Scroll to the bottom of the settings.cfg and remove the terrain preset for "GU_High".

 ### Maneuver Tool Bug
    * Source: [KSP Community Fixes](https://forum.kerbalspaceprogram.com/index.php?/topic/204002-18-112-kspcommunityfixes-bugfixes-and-qol-tweaks/)